AlbusPercival91/university-cms/README.md

 - As a staff, they should be able to assign or reassign student and teacher to/from their courses.
 - As a staff, they should have access to view all departments, faculties, teachers under departments, all groups, students in groups, and all staff data.
 - As a staff, they should have access to view and edit their peronal data.
+- As a staff, they should be able to receive related alerts and send alert messages to particular teacher, particular student, particular staff, particular group, particular department, particular faculty, all teachers and students that is related to particular course, particular admin.